Yard Waste Disposal Guidelines

 Curbside Material Separation

 - Garbage, recycling, and yard waste must be kept separate at the curb.
-Each category must be a minimum of three feet from each other.
+Each category must be a minimum of three feet from the other.

 Pick up of Recycling Materials